 But as a Creative Entrepreneur, I encourage you to consider putting the idea of a Formal Business Plan aside, and instead try a new, less daunting approach, like I did.

-We are going to call this plan for your business a Creative Business Plan.
+Instead of calling this a “Formal Business Plan”, we are going to call this plan for your new journey a Creative Business Plan.

 The first of the 5 P’s for planning your new business is Purpose.
 You need to fully understand why you are starting a business and what you hope to accomplish with it.
 There are two important questions that you need to answer in this part of your planning.